hekuwatada/functional-programming/src/main/scala/ch6/candydispenser/Readme.md

 Rules

-* Inserting a coin into a locked machine will cause it to unlock if there is ny candy left.
+* Inserting a coin into a locked machine will cause it to unlock if there is any candy left.
 * Turning the knob on an unlocked machine will cause it to dispense candy and become locked.
 * Turning the knob on a locked machine or inserting a coin into an unlocked machine does nothing.
 * A machine that is out of candy ignores all inputs.